Andrew-J-Mueller/market-basket-analysis/README.md

-This project was conducted in Jupyter Notebooks using Python for the Career Foundry Data Analytics course Spring 2023
+This project was conducted in the Jupyter Notebook environment using Python for the Career Foundry Data Analytics course Spring 2023

 Introduction:
 -------------------------------------------------------------------------------------------------